|

 Divorce mediation is not binding until the final agreement has been signed by both parties.
 Therefore, either of you can terminate the divorce mediation process at any time, for any reason.
 However, most couples appreciate the benefits of divorce mediation over litigation, and therefore they are willing, with my guidance, to work out any problems that might otherwise sabotage the divorce mediation process.

-What happens if we cannot reach an agreement in divorce mediation?
+What happens if we cannot reach an

 If you and your spouse get stuck on a particular issue, I can put that issue aside for the time being, and go on to another issue.
 Often, this procedure makes it possible for us to return to the difficult issue at a later date and reach a satisfactory agreement.
 Most couples find that the divorce mediation process helps them develop self-confidence and communication skills that enable them to work more effectively with each other, to consider all the options, and to reach a satisfactory agreement.
 However, in the unlikely event that you cannot reach a final agreement in divorce mediation, either of you could then proceed to litigation.
 In over ten years of mediating divorces, I have had only three couples terminate mediation and resort to litigation.